mattchewtaylor/mattchewtaylor.github.io/_posts/2018-02-19-case-study-redux-etsy-marketplace.markdown

     <img src="../assets/img/posts/03-case-study-revisited-etsy-marketplace/03-sketch-4.png" alt="Sketch" title="Sketch" />
   </a>
 </div>
-<p class="tc f6">Initial layout iterations for project listings and request screens.</p>
 <div class="cf"></div>
+<p class="tc f6 pb3">Initial layout iterations for project listings and request screens.</p>

 ## <span style="color: black;">Wireframing</span>
 After getting some ideas down on paper, we began the wireframing process with the product request.
 We needed to design a method that allows the buyer to describe what they want in full detail, or guide them through the process if they're not quite sure.
 We settled on a hybrid form that first asks a series of basic questions to help categorize the request (product type, budget, shipping location, etc), then proceeds into more open ended questions to allow the buyer to add their personal touch (who is this for, what is this for, etc).

-Additionally, we also included a feature that allows the buyer to upload sources of inspiration, and even reference other Etsy products in an effort to expedite the brainstorming process.
 <br>
 <div class="fluidbox-container w-100 w-third-ns fl ph1 pb1 pb0-ns">
   <a href="../assets/img/posts/03-case-study-revisited-etsy-marketplace/03-wireframe-annotated-1.png" title="Wireframe">